Surrogate Representation Inference for Text and Image Annotations: Extension: The Proposed Methodology with Noisy Human Annotations

 Given the identification result, I next turn to estimation and inference.
 The main challenge here is that the true label $L_i$ is not observed, so it cannot be used to learn the low-dimensional surrogate representation in the same way as in the previous section.
 To address this, I introduce the surrogate outcome

 for all levels of categories $c \in \cL$.

 Crucially, this surrogate outcome is identifiable and can be estimated from the data.
-Specifically, one first recovers each coder $j$’s classification accuracy, $\P(\tilde L^{(j)}_i = c \mid L_i)$, using the system of equations in Proposition \ref{identification2}.
+Specifically, each coder $j$’s classification accuracy, $\P(\tilde L^{(j)}_i = c \mid L_i)$, is recovered using the system of equations in Proposition \ref{identification2}.
 Although the identification formula holds for any value of the predictor $t \in \{0,1\}$, precision improves when estimates are averaged across all levels.
 Once $\widehat{\P(\tilde L^{(j)}_i = c \mid L_i)}$ is obtained, these estimates can be substituted into the formula above to construct $\hat{M}_c(\tilde L^{(1)}_i, \tilde L^{(2)}_i)$.